The Succulent Plant Page goes to Families of Succulent Plants goes to The Yucca Page goes to

 North of Las Vegas

-Left: Roadside habitat area 20 miles North from Las Vegas occupying a wide strip of gravelly land between the freeway (US95) and government land beyond a fence to the East.
-Joshua trees were growing together with Yucca schidigera.
+Roadside habitat 20 miles North from Las Vegas occupying a wide strip of gravelly land between the freeway (US95) and government land beyond a fence to the East.
+Joshua trees were growing together with Yucca schidigera, cacti and creosote bushes.

 Joshua Tree Forest Parkway, Arizona